unaussprechlich/ts-messaging/docs/src/guide/quickstart.md

 ## Create a Registry

 The registry is the single source of truth inside the Framework and is responsible for registering and retrieving schemas.
-The registry supports multiple schema providers, so you can use different schemas for the same topic.
+The registry supports multiple schema providers, so you can use different schemas for the same channel.

 ```ts
 const registry = new Confluent({